Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

 Counterintuitively, larger damping enhances amplification in the slow instability regime since the growth rate $\mathrm{Im}(\Omega)$ is proportional to $\alpha$ when $\omega_x < \omega_x^*$.
-This is evident in Fig.~\ref{fig:fig_3}h, where larger $\alpha$ (green curve, $\alpha = 0.01$) produces higher $\mathrm{Im}(\Omega)$ values compared to smaller $\alpha$ (red curve, $\alpha = 0.001$), and is confirmed by micromagnetic simulations showing $T \propto \exp(\mathrm{const}\cdot \alpha)$ (Fig.~\ref{fig:fig_6}e,f).
-The amplification window $\Delta H = H_c - H_{\mathrm{EP}}$ spans approximately $3$--$4$~mT for our CoFeB parameters (Fig.~\ref{fig:fig_3}g).
-Importantly, this width scales as $D^2$ and is independent of $\alpha$ (see Methods), while damping controls only the growth rate within the window.
-Consequently, standard ferromagnetic materials with moderate damping ($\alpha \sim 0.01$) are well-suited for this mechanism—the damping enhances gain without narrowing the operational field range.
+This is evident in Fig.~\ref{fig:k_selectivity}b, where larger $\alpha$ (green curve, $\alpha = 0.01$) produces higher $\mathrm{Im}(\Omega)$ values compared to smaller $\alpha$ (red curve, $\alpha = 0.001$), and is confirmed by micromagnetic simulations discussed later in this work showing $T \propto \exp(\mathrm{const}\cdot \alpha)$ (Fig.~\ref{fig:fig_6}e,f).
+The amplification window $\Delta H = H_c - H_{\mathrm{EP}}$ spans approximately $3$--$4$~mT for our CoFeB parameters (Fig.~\ref{fig:k_selectivity}a).
+Importantly, this width scales as $D^2/M_s^3$ and is independent of $\alpha$ (see Methods), while damping controls only the growth rate within the window.
+Consequently, standard ferromagnetic materials with moderate damping ($\alpha \sim 0.01$) are well-suited for this mechanism---the damping enhances gain without narrowing the operational field range.